-Angela is a parent of four sons, who all attended the school and the 6th form, who came to the school to volunteer in Learning Support, and then became an employee.
+Angela is a parent of four sons, who all attended the Beverley Grammar School and the Sixth Form, who came to the school to volunteer in Learning Support and then became an employee.

 Angela is a member of the Health, Safety and Buildings Committee.